 That sounds ludicrously unrealistic to us – because we lack the omen-coder.

-An omen-coder is a human being who has been genetically designed to see the wave function.
+An omen-coder is a human being who has been genetically designed to observe the wave function.

 Since the previous century of our time, back in the 1920s, physicists have speculated that the wave function is more than just a subjective evaluation of probabilities but actually the Noumenon itself: the one objective reality hidden from us by the biological limits of our minds.